MA Application Requirements

 - Online application available here (includes all requirements noted below)

-- statement of intent (1-2 page statement outlining your professional goals)
+- Personal Statement (1-2 page statement outlining your professional goals and research interests)

 - unofficial academic transcript (official transcripts must be submitted upon acceptance.)